 There are three different STL files for the base, one includes a set of 4 slots on the left to allow you to store additional SD cards (the slots are staggered to allow easier gripping), another with 5 SD card slots on the right (these are not staggered).. and the third file with no card slots is simply for people who are not interested in this feature.

 Fitment has been tested on GDEMU Version 5.5.
 It should work on GD-EMUs version 5.x but will not fit on Version 4.x or older GDEMUs.
+UPDATE: Files have been added that support version 5.0 GDEMUs (without any screw holes).
+The originally posted files should work with version 5.1 and newer GDEMUs.
 It installs using the original hardware that held the GD-ROM drive into the Dreamcast as well as the screw that is included with the GD-EMU So once you print it you should have all the parts you need to install.
 The only tool you’ll need is a screw driver.

 You can download the STL files on Thingiverse: http://www.thingiverse.com/thing:1585333